yceruto/symfony-ddd-skeleton/README.md

  * `<name><Env>DebugProjectContainerUrlGenerator*`
  * `<name><Env>DebugProjectContainerUrlMatcher*`

-This is the performance key as each app (by definition) has its own DI container file, routes and configuration, while sharing common things like.
+This is the performance key as each app (by definition) has its own DI container file, routes and configuration, while sharing common things too.

 ### Keeping one entry point for all applications